Welcome to the El Araj Excavation Project

 The pottery findings, mosaic fragments and architectural structures revealed in the 2016 and 2017 seasons prompted an even more ambitious excavation season for 2018.
 Students, professors, and laypersons from USA, Hong Kong, and Brazil attended the excavation.
 In addition, 30 Israeli archaeology students participated for one week at the end of the season.
 Most work continued to uncover the Byzantine level, but several squares went deeper into a Roman level.
 Coins, pottery, and artifacts continue to reveal a substantial Byzantine presence.
 Architectural elements (columns, a column base, a chancel rail post, and hundreds of mosaic tesserae) provide contributing evidence suggestive of an early church.
 Coinage, pottery and mosaic floor fragments continue to support a Roman urban center, including the presence of a Roman bath house.

 The 2019 season proved to be very fruitful.
 Area A continued to produce Crusader, Byzantine and Roman remains.
 It was especially exciting to discover mosaic floors in a larger structure we can identify as a Byzantine era church.
 Marble remains of the church's chancel screen were found nearby in secondary use.
 A new section (Area C) was opened about 100 yards to the north of Area A. Just under the surface were found Roman coins, pottery, and structural remains that supported the theory that el-Araj was occupied during the Roman/New Testament time.
 Other architectural fragments of public buildings continue to be recovered throughout our excavated areas.

-2020 Excavation Season Cancelled: Flooding at the excavation site and the restrictions of international travel due to COVID-19 forced the cancellation of the 2020 excavation season.
+2020 Excavation Season Cancelled: The restrictions of international travel due to COVID-19 and flooding at the site forced the cancellation of the 2020 excavation season.